A note on lc-trivial fibrations

-Lc-trivial fibrations are one of special kinds of fibrations that naturally appear in the birational geometry.
-For example, every fibration induced by the log canonical divisor of a good minimal model is an lc-trivial fibration, every fibration from a Calabi--Yau manifold is also an lc-trivial fibration, and we can define the structure of an lc-trivial fibration for any Mori fiber space.
-Because of the strong condition of lc-trivial fibrations, it has been revealed that the geometries of the total variety, the general fiber, and the base variety of lc-trivial fibration are closely related to each other (\cite{kawamata-subad-II}, \cite{ambro1}, \cite{ambro}, \cite{fg-bundle}, \cite{fg-lctrivial}, \cite{birkar-fib}, \cite{birkar-logCY}, \cite{birkar-nefpart}).
-Especially, a relation between the total variety and the base variety called the canonical bundle formula, developed by Kawamata (\cite{kawamata-subad-II}) and Ambro (\cite{ambro1}, \cite{ambro}), plays a fundamental role in the recent development of the birational geometry.

-Lemma \ref{lem--lctrivialfibration-boundedfiber} looks similar to \cite[Lemma 7.4]{birkar-nefpart} by Birkar.
-In both lemmas, we fix the dimension of the lc pair and the set of the coefficients of the boundary divisor, and we assume a kind of boundedness condition on the general fibers of the lc-trivial fibration.
-In Lemma \ref{lem--lctrivialfibration-boundedfiber}, the linear equivalence between $n(K_{X}+\Delta)$ and $n\pi^{*}(K_{Z}+\Delta_{Z}+\boldsymbol{\rm M}_{Z})$ and the b-Cartier property of $n\boldsymbol{\rm M}$ are not new because the two properties have already been proved in \cite[Lemma 7.4]{birkar-nefpart}.
-The new part of Lemma \ref{lem--lctrivialfibration-boundedfiber} is that we can get the b-Cartier property of $n(K_{Z}+\Delta_{Z}+\boldsymbol{\rm M}_{Z})$ as a b-divisor if we further fix the b-Cartier index of $K_{X}+\Delta$ as a b-divisor.
-Birkar's result \cite[Lemma 7.4]{birkar-nefpart} plays a crucial role for the boundedness of the base varieties of the Iitaka fibrations (see \cite[Theorem 1.3]{birkar-hacon} by Birkar--Hacon), whereas Lemma \ref{lem--lctrivialfibration-boundedfiber} is useful to study effective base point freeness.
-The following result is an application of Lemma \ref{lem--lctrivialfibration-boundedfiber}.
+For the definitions of b-divisor and b-Cartier property, see Definition \ref{defn--b-divisor}.
+Theorem \ref{thm--lctrivialfibration-boundedfiber} looks similar to \cite[Lemma 7.4]{birkar-nefpart} by Birkar.
+In both statements, we fix the dimension of the lc pair and the set of the coefficients of the boundary divisor, and we assume a kind of boundedness condition on the general fibers of the lc-trivial fibration.
+In Theorem \ref{thm--lctrivialfibration-boundedfiber}, the linear equivalence between $n(K_{X}+\Delta)$ and $n\pi^{*}(K_{Z}+\boldsymbol{\rm B}_{Z}+\boldsymbol{\rm M}_{Z})$ and the b-Cartier property of $n\boldsymbol{\rm M}$ are not new because the two properties have already been proved in \cite[Lemma 7.4]{birkar-nefpart}.
+The new contribution of Theorem \ref{thm--lctrivialfibration-boundedfiber} is that the b-Cartier property of $n(K_{Z}+\boldsymbol{\rm B}_{Z}+\boldsymbol{\rm M}_{Z})$ as a b-divisor depends on the b-Cartier index of $K_{X}+\Delta$ as a b-divisor.
+Birkar's result \cite[Lemma 7.4]{birkar-nefpart} plays a crucial role for the boundedness of the base varieties of Iitaka fibrations (see \cite[Theorem 1.3]{birkar-hacon} by Birkar--Hacon), whereas Theorem \ref{thm--lctrivialfibration-boundedfiber} is useful to study effective base point freeness.